The best sandwich in every state

 Alaska: Harvest Veggie, Great Harvest Bread Co., Anchorage

-Run by the Jarrett family, Anchorage's Great Harvest Bread Co. is a one-stop shop for incredible bread, cookies, sweet pastries and, of course, sandwiches.
-With a lengthy menu offering hot paninis, speciality sandwiches and build-your-own options, it's the Harvest Veggie customers keep coming back for.
-A combination of provolone and Cheddar cheese and various veg, like red onions, tomatoes and lettuce, the filling is squeezed between two slices of bread of your choosing that's slathered with a homemade roasted red pepper spread.
+Run by the Jarrett family, Anchorage's Great Harvest Bread Co. is a one-stop shop for incredible bread, cookies, sweet pastries, and, of course, sandwiches.
+With a lengthy menu offering hot panini, specialty sandwiches, and build-your-own options, it's the Harvest Veggie customers keep coming back for.
+A combination of provolone and Cheddar cheeses and various veg, like red onions, tomatoes, and lettuce, the filling is squeezed between two slices of bread of your choosing, slathered with a homemade roasted red pepper spread.

 Arizona: No. 33, Zookz, Phoenix

-Inspired by the sandwich-making technique of her grandmother, the Egyptian-born Carole Meyer and her toasted sandwiches at Zookz are among the most loved in all of Arizona.
-The round sandwiches are toasted, meaning the filling is sealed inside and is surrounded by a wonderfully crispy edge.
-The No.33, as it's known on the menu, is a firm customer favourite.
-This breakfast sammie is filled with two poached eggs, feta cheese, Parmesan, fresh spinach, tomatoes and fresh basil.
+Inspired by the sandwich-making techniques of her grandmother, Egyptian-born Carole Meyer and her toasted sandwiches at Zookz are among the most loved in all of Arizona.
+The round sandwiches are toasted, meaning the filling is sealed inside and surrounded by a wonderfully crispy edge.
+The No.33, as it's known on the menu, is a firm customer favorite.
+This breakfast sandwich is filled with two poached eggs, feta cheese, Parmesan, fresh spinach, tomatoes, and fresh basil.

 Arkansas: French dip, TJ's Sandwich Shop, Fayetteville

-Owner and chef Todd (TJ) has over 25 years of experience under his belt and he's put it to good use by making a whole host of incredible bites.
-From two slices stuffed to the brim with pastrami to incredibly meaty creations with slices of roast beef, there's something for everyone.
-Especially loved among the customers is the French dip, that's available exclusively on Fridays.
+Todd, the owner and chef of TJ's Sandwich Shop, has over 30 years of experience under his belt and he's put it to good use by making a whole host of incredible bites.
+Customers love creations such as the Caveman Club, stuffed with ham, turkey, cheese, bacon, and honey mustard, but the favorite has to be the French dip, available exclusively on Fridays.

 California: Bubble Breakfast, The Sandwich Society, Santa Ana

-The Sandwich Society's founder Mi Ho created the sandwich shop with only one motto in mind – life is too short to eat boring sandwiches.
-It's safe to say that Mi has achieved her goal as these sammies are anything but average.
-From classic grilled cheese to innovative Hawaiian with grilled pineapple, there's plenty to choose from, but the best time to stop by is before 11am so you can try the Bubble Breakfast – a Hong Kong egg waffle wrapped around bacon, sausage patty and egg, and finished with syrup and icing sugar.
+The Sandwich Society's founder Mi Ho created the sandwich shop with one motto in mind – life's too short to eat boring sandwiches.
+She's certainly achieved her goal, as these creations are anything but average.
+From classic grilled cheese to innovative Hawaiian with beef and grilled pineapple, there's plenty to choose from.
+The best time to stop by is before 11am so you can try the Bubble Breakfast – a Hong Kong egg waffle wrapped around bacon, sausage patty and egg, and finished with syrup and powdered sugar.

-Connecticut: God Forbid, Meat & Co, New Haven
+Connecticut: D. Wayne Johnson, Meat & Co, New Haven

 Meat & Co. is not your average sandwich shop.
-The ever-changing menu is, according to the pair of local restaurateurs who dreamt it up, "motivated by innovation and whimsy" – and that's evident from their imaginative takes on old-school staples.
-God Forbid, a favourite among the customers, is a toasted sub that's filled with roast beef, liverwurst, balsamic red onion jam and Cheddar.
+The ever-changing menu is, according to the pair of local restaurateurs who dreamt it up, 'motivated by innovation and whimsy' – and that's evident from their imaginative takes on old-timey staples.
+The D. Wayne Johnson, a favorite among customers, sees house-smoked turkey paired with bacon, tomato, lettuce, and salad cream.

 Delaware: The Bobbie, Capriotti's Sandwich Shop, Wilmington

 Founded in Wilmington's Little Italy back 1976, Capriotti's has been the go-to place for superb sandwiches for decades.
-Its signature, The Bobbie, is not only the best but the most famous sandwich in the state.
-Named after the founders' aunt, it's essentially Thanksgiving in a sandwich with a filling of turkey, cranberry sauce, stuffing and mayo.
-Best thing?
-The sandwich is available year-round.
+Its signature, The Bobbie, is not only the best but also the most famous sandwich in the state.
+Named after the founder's aunt, it's essentially Thanksgiving in a sandwich, with a filling of turkey, cranberry sauce, stuffing, and mayo.
+The best thing?
+It's available year-round.

 Florida: Cubano, Enriqueta's Sandwich Shop, Miami

-Famous in Miami, throughout the state and even the country, Enriqueta's Cubanos are the best in Miami and that means the world.
+Famous in Miami, throughout the state, and even the country, Enriqueta's Cubanos are the best in Florida.
 This veteran Miami shop offers the classic – and then some.
-Perfect proportions of thinly sliced ham, roast pork, cheese, pickles, mustard and mayo are toasted between the two slices of panini-style bread.
-It's an unbeatable sandwich that both visitors and locals love.
+Perfect proportions of thinly sliced ham, roast pork, cheese, pickles, mustard, and mayo are toasted between the two slices of panini-style bread.
+It's an unbeatable sandwich that visitors and locals love.

 Georgia: Hambo, Victory Sandwich Bar, Atlanta

-This Atlanta venue screams industrial chic, with its hanging lights, wooden booths and leather-stool-lined bar.
-But it's not a case of style over substance at Victory's as customers love its innovative sarnies.
-A particular favourite is the Hambo – a wonderful combination of prosciutto, mozzarella, rocket, apple and reduced balsamic all squished between two slices of toasted ciabatta bread.
+Hip Atlanta joint Victory Sandwich screams industrial chic, with its hanging lights, wooden booths, and leather stool–lined bar.
+But it's not a case of style over substance, as customers love its innovative sandwiches.
+A particular favorite is the Hambo – a delicious combination of prosciutto, mozzarella, arugula, apple, and reduced balsamic all squished between two slices of toasted ciabatta bread.

 Hawaii: Fonz, Sprout Sandwich Shop, Honolulu

-All about regional produce and wholesome ingredients, don't be put off by the healthy look of this Honolulu joint.
-Sprout's sandwiches are piled high with leafy greens and Hawaiian veg, such as Waialua sprouts and juicy locally grown tomatoes.
-Top choices include Duke (a take on a BLT with oven-roasted turkey) and sweet Keiki with almond or peanut butter with banana and Hawaiian honey, however, the customer favourite is Fonz – a trio of prosciutto, pastrami and salami with olive tapenade, pickled red onions and butter lettuce with a mayo dressing.
+All about regional produce and wholesome ingredients, Honolulu joint Sprout's sandwiches are piled high with leafy greens and Hawaiian veg, such as Waialua sprouts and juicy, locally grown tomatoes.
+Top choices include Duke (a take on a BLT with oven-roasted turkey) and the sweet Keiki, which combines almond or peanut butter with banana and Hawaiian honey.
+However, the customer favorite is the Fonz – a trio of prosciutto, pastrami, and salami with olive tapenade, pickled red onions, and butter lettuce, with a mayo dressing.

 Idaho: Burger Bomber, Meltz Extreme Grilled Cheese, Coeur D'Alene

-With a rotating selection of totally bonkers creations, Meltz takes grilled cheese sandwiches to the next level and then some.
-Although the rotating menu often has insane creations you won't want to pass up on, the Burger Bomber is a classic that regulars keep coming back for.
-Bursting at seams with white and orange Cheddar, burger meat, bacon, tomatoes, pickled red onions and shoestring fries, it's all finished off with a generous lashing of its secret Bomb sauce.
-Who can resist?
+With a selection of brilliantly innovative creations, Meltz takes grilled cheese sandwiches to the next level and then some.
+Although the rotating menu often has mouth-watering specials you won't want to pass up, the Burger Bomber is a classic that regulars keep coming back for.
+Bursting at the seams with white and orange Cheddar, burger meat, bacon, tomatoes, pickled red onions, and shoestring fries, it's all finished off with a generous lashing of its secret Bomb sauce.

 Illinois: Italian beef, Al's Italian Beef, Chicago & others

-No trip to the Windy City is complete without a visit to Al's Italian Beef – the "home of the great Chicago sandwich" since 1938.
+No trip to the Windy City is complete without a visit to Al's Italian Beef – the 'home of the great Chicago sandwich' since 1938.
 It's thought that Al Ferrari, his sister and brother-in-law came up with the recipe for the famous Italian beef sandwich during the Great Depression.
-Fast-forward some 80 years and there are now multiple locations across the state, though the original location on West Taylor Street is still the best spot for the state's most famous sandwich.
+Fast-forward to now and there are multiple locations in and around Chicago, though the original spot on West Taylor Street is still the best for the state's most famous sandwich.

 Indiana: cheesesteak, Hoagies and Hops, Indianapolis

-Bringing a taste of Philly to the Midwest, Hoagies and Hops is run by the husband-and-wife duo, who moved here from Pennsylvania in 2007 and are so dedicated to the authentic taste of the cheesesteak, they even ship meat and pickles from Philadelphia.
+Bringing a taste of Philly to the Midwest, Hoagies and Hops is run by a husband-and-wife duo who moved to Indianapolis from Pennsylvania in 2007, and are so dedicated to the authentic taste of the cheesesteak that they ship meat and pickles from Philadelphia.
 Meat-packed hoagies are all great here, but the cheesesteaks and chicken cheesesteaks are the definite must-haves.
-Time your visit for 'Whiz Wednesday' when you'll get £1.54 ($2) off all cheesesteaks.

 Iowa: Original Maid-Rite, Maid-Rite, Muscatine

-When in Iowa, you can't pass up on the opportunity to try the original Maid-Rite.
+When in Iowa, you can't pass up on the opportunity to visit the original Maid-Rite to try their famous sandwich of the same name.
 Also known as the loose meat sandwich or tavern sandwich, it was invented right here in Muscatine in 1926.
-Now a well-established Mid-Western chain that offers everything from Iowa's staple pork tenderloin sandwiches to healthy wraps, it's the ground beef topped with onions and pickles in a steamed white bun that you have to try.
+Maid-Rite is now, of course, a well-established Mid-Western chain, though the ground beef topped with onions and pickles in a steamed white bun remains the must-order here.

 Kansas: The Z-Man, Joe's Kansas City Bar-B-Que, Kansas City

-Famous for its pulled pork, beef brisket, burnt ends and ribs, Joe's Kansas City Bar-B-Que is one of the best places in the whole country to enjoy truly incredible BBQ meat.
+Famous for its pulled pork, beef brisket, burnt ends, and ribs, Joe's Kansas City Bar-B-Que is one of the best places in the country to enjoy truly incredible BBQ meat.
 However, the sandwiches, especially The Z-Man, are as loved as the meats.
-Slow-smoked beef brisket is piled high on a toasted kaiser roll, then topped with smoked provolone and two crispy onion rings – it's so good, you won't mind the queue.
+Slow-smoked beef brisket is piled high on a toasted kaiser roll, then topped with smoked provolone and two crispy onion rings – it's so good, you won't mind waiting in line.

 Kentucky: Hot Brown, The Brown Hotel, Louisville

-In the 1920s The Brown Hotel was a top destination for dinner dances and, as the guests grew more and more peckish after hours of dancing, the hotel's chef Fred Schmidt came up with a dish to satisfy the carb-craving guests in the wee hours.
-He whipped up an open-top turkey sandwich with bacon, covered in Mornay sauce (like a white sauce with cheese) and so the Hot Brown was born.
-It's simply a dish you can't miss out on in Kentucky.
+In the 1920s The Brown Hotel was a top destination for dinner dances and, as the guests grew increasingly peckish after hours of dancing, the hotel's chef Fred Schmidt came up with a dish to satisfy the carb-craving revelers in the wee hours.
+He whipped up an open-top turkey sandwich with bacon and covered in Mornay sauce (like a white sauce with cheese), and so the Hot Brown was born.
+It's a dish you can't miss out on in Kentucky.

 Louisiana: muffuletta, Central Grocery & Deli, New Orleans

-Although po' boys are an unmistakable New Orleans' staple, it's the muffaletta that those in the know chow down on.
-And while there's stiff competition as to which one is best, Central Grocery's sarnie is the one you'll want to queue for as it's said to have been invented here in 1906.
-Served warm, the sesame-topped loaf is filled with a gargantuan stack of mortadella, salami, mozzarella, ham, provolone and an olive salad.
+Although po' boys are an unmistakable New Orleans staple, it's the muffaletta that those in the know chow down on.
+While there's stiff competition for the best in town, Central Grocery's sandwich is the one you'll want to line up for, as it's said to have been invented here.
+Served warm, the sesame-topped loaf is filled with a gargantuan stack of mortadella, salami, mozzarella, ham, provolone, and an olive salad.

-In a state dominated by lobster rolls (technically not a sandwich), it's a bit surprising to find this casual Belgian-inspired restaurant that's been bagging awards since opening in 2005.
-Customers return here time and time again for the exceptional duck-fat-fried Belgian fries and the overnight duck confit panini.
-Generously filled with confit duck meat, it's complemented by grilled cabbage, pickled daikon and black garlic mayo in a perfectly toasted panini bread.
+In a state dominated by lobster rolls (technically not a sandwich), it's casual Belgian-inspired restaurant Duckfat that's been bagging awards since opening in 2005.
+Customers return here time and again for the exceptional duck-fat-fried Belgian fries and delicious panini, including veggie favorite the broccolini, which oozes with Jasper Hill raclette, locally made goats' cheese, and romesco.
+It's far more indulgent than its name suggests.

 Maryland: pit beef sandwich, Chaps Pit Beef, Baltimore & others

 A pit beef sandwich is a Baltimore must-eat and Chaps is the best place to feast on one.
 Gloriously messy, the round roll is crammed with tender beef slices that are cooked to order.
-You can then finish your beef sandwich with a selection of toppings, like lettuce and tomato or sauerkraut and finish it with a sauce – options include gravy, ranch dressing and hot BBQ.
+You can then finish your beef sandwich with a selection of toppings, like lettuce and tomato or sauerkraut, and add a sauce – options include gravy, ranch dressing, and hot BBQ.

 Massachusetts: chacarero sandwich, Chacarero, Boston

-What started as a humble pushcart by Chilean native Juan Hurtado, is now one of Boston's busiest sandwich spots, especially around lunch time, when customers are queueing for just one thing – the chacarero.
-A traditional Chilean sandwich, it's filled with tender grilled steak or chicken (or a mix of both) in a soft round bread roll before tomatoes, steamed green beans and muenster cheese are added.
+What started as a humble pushcart, owned by Chilean native Juan Hurtado, is now one of Boston's busiest sandwich spots.
+It's especially bustling around lunchtime, when customers line up for just one thing – the chacarero.
+A traditional Chilean sandwich, it's filled with tender grilled steak or chicken (or a mix of both) in a soft round bread roll before tomatoes, steamed green beans, and muenster cheese are added.
 Then it's all topped off with mashed avocado and a spicy, peppery secret sauce.

 Michigan: #2 Zingerman's Reuben, Zingerman's Delicatessen, Ann Arbor

-The reputation of this Ann Arbor deli precedes it and the extensive menu with more than eight corned beef options alone is pretty impressive.
+The reputation of Ann Arbor deli Zingerman's precedes it, and its extensive sandwich menu features eight corned beef options alone.
 However, since it opened in 1982, it's been known for its classic Reuben – it's said that Zingerman's dishes out around 50,000 Reubens every year.
-Made on award-winning Jewish rye with Zingerman's corned beef, Emmental cheese, sauerkraut and Russian dressing, the Reuben has been the best-seller for decades.
+Made on award-winning Jewish rye with Zingerman's corned beef, Emmental cheese, sauerkraut, and Russian dressing, it's been a bestseller for decades.

 Minnesota: traditional bánh mì, Lu's Sandwich, Minneapolis